yidiwang21/yidiwang21.github.io/_pages/about.md

 + <span style="color:red">For external students: </span>
 Please drop me an email with title <u>"Prospective PhD/MS/UG Student - Your name"</u>, and attach your CV and transcripts.
 The emails without this title format will be ignored.
 + <span style="color:red">For SCU students: </span>If you are an SCU student, please drop me an email using your **scu email** with title <u>"Potential PhD/MS/UG Student - Your name - SCU"</u>, and attach your CV and transcripts.
 The emails without this title format will be ignored.
+  + Note: for current SCU students, if you want to do research with me, you must register CSEN 193 (for undergraduate students), or CSEN 493/497/498 (for graduate students); unless I make an exception for you.

 <!-- [Link to SCU Computer Science and Engineering Graduate Programs](https://www.scu.edu/engineering/academic-programs/department-of-computer-engineering/graduate/) -->